 2. I’m a military veteran.
 Do I need your class?
 Again, ask yourself if you are familiar with the Wisconsin Dept. of Justice concealed carry curriculum that we teach.
 Do you understand when you can and can’t shoot to defend yourself or your loved ones?
 You may have qualified expert with a handgun, but did you know you can’t shoot to stop someone from stealing your property if the thief is not a threat to you?
 We would encourage everyone to take the class and learn to do it right.

 3. What do I bring to class?
-A positive attitude, an open mind, a notebook (optional) and a pen.
-You will receive a book (WI Dept. of Justice curriculum) that is yours to keep or write notes in.
+A positive attitude, an open mind and a notebook (optional).
+You will receive a book (WI Dept. of Justice curriculum) that is yours to keep or write notes in, plus a nifty Wolf River Concealed Carry pen!
 You may pay by cash or check, payable to Wolf River Concealed Carry LLC.
 Please do not bring firearms or ammo to the classroom!
 If you plan to shoot in the optional shooting portion of instruction, leave your handgun and ammo in your vehicle.
 We have firearms and ammo available if you do not have your own gun.